Where To Get Tested For COVID-19 In North Texas

 · FWISD Scarborough-Handley Fieldhouse, 6201 Craig St., 8-11:30 a.m.

-· Como Community Center, 4660 Horne St., 1-4:30 p.m.MORE NEWS: Police Searching For High-Risk Missing 26-Year-Old Last Seen At Denton State Supported Living Center
+· Como Community Center, 4660 Horne St., 1-4:30 p.m.MORE NEWS: Dallas County DA John Creuzot Actively Pursuing Alleged Police Wrongdoing During Summer 2020 Protests